Where they come from and how to get rid of them

 Mycelium loves nutrient-rich soil and will grow like crazy in a healthy, well-aerated and well-watered lawn.
 It struggles to grow in poor, compacted soil.

 - You’ve been watering your lawn more than usual, or it’s been raining for several days.
 Mushrooms thrive in moist, warm conditions, so it’s normal to see them if you’ve been excessively watering your lawn when the soil is warm.
+I’ve sown lawns from seed in spring and autumn, and I’ve often seen mushrooms popping up due to the extra water I put down.

 How to Get Rid of Lawn Mushrooms

-Mycelium is a complex yet crucial part of the ecosystem, and any chemical that kills it will have adverse effects on the garden, so should be avoided.
+Mycelium is a complex yet crucial part of the ecosystem, and any chemical that kills it will have adverse effects on the garden, so in my opinion, should be avoided.
 While some mycelium will form mushrooms, most don’t, yet they are all part of a healthy garden ecosystem as they help to recycle nutrients and make them available to other organisms in the garden (source).

-To get rid of lawn mushrooms, you do have a couple of options, and neither involves using chemicals:
+If you really want to get rid of lawn mushrooms, you do have a couple of options, and neither involves using chemicals:

 While it’s perfectly normal to see lawn mushrooms in autumn and when the conditions are just right, you can take some preventative steps if you see an excessive number of mushrooms and you think it’s unusual: